swift-develop/cs404.1-1/readme.md

 Contributing
 ------------
 If you find any issues within this repository while completing your assignments, please [open an issue](https://github.com/fsareshwala/cs404.1/issues/new) in the issue tracker.
+Better yet, please open a pull request against the repository and I will be happy to merge it in.